COVID Testing Cleveland

 Get a COVID Test & Results in 3 Easy Steps

 We make access to COVID-19 testing sites easy and stress-free with walk-in COVID testing, no appointment required.
-We’re open 7 days a week and offer rapid PCR, rapid antigen, and rapid antibody COVID testing.
+We’re open 7 days a week and offer send-out PCR, rapid antigen, and rapid antibody COVID testing.
 You’ll take 3 quick and easy steps to get your COVID-19 test and receive your results.

 Walk-In or Schedule An Appointment